laws-africa/slaw/README.md

 ## Changelog

+### 6.0.0 (7 Nov 2019)

+* Give grammars the opportunity to post-process generated XML
+* Move blocklist handling into postprocessing for ZA grammar
+* ZA grammar rewrites schedule aliases to include full text content of headings

 ### 5.0.0 (25 Oct 2019)

 * Schedules have a new grammar to make it easier for users to understand headings and subheadings.